Proven Family Law Mediators in Clarksville

 Mediation is entered into on a voluntary basis.
 You should consider whether you and your partner would be able to hold constructive discussions to reach an agreement that is acceptable to both of you.
 Even if either you or your spouse have already retained an attorney, mediation still remains an option.
 You can keep legal counsel or hire a lawyer to advise you on how to best prepare for the mediation process and then use that information to complete the majority of the negotiations yourself – which will significantly lower your expenses.

-Contact us if you would like additional details regarding the mediation process.
-The Supreme Court of Tennessee Alternative Dispute Resolution Commission have formally approved every member of our mediation team.
-Our mediators are prepared to review your case with you and assist you in deciding if mediation is a viable option for resolving your case.
+If you would like additional details regarding the mediation process, call us today.
+The Supreme Court of Tennessee Alternative Dispute Resolution Commission has formally approved every member of our mediation team.
+Our Clarksville Family Law Mediators are prepared to review your case with you and assist you in deciding if mediation is a viable option for resolving your case.